Applying statistical learning theory to deep learning: Lecture 1: Applying statistical learning theory to deep learning

 Thus, learning is impossible without assuming anything.
 This is where inductive bias becomes an essential part of learning.
 We assume that some realities (populations $\mathcal{D}$) are unlikely, and design the learning rule $A$ to work for the more likely realities, e.g. by preferring certain models $h(x)$ over others.
-More practically, we assume reality $\mathcal{D}$ has a certain property which ensures the learning rule $A$ has good generalization error.
-Typically, we assume that there exist models $h(x)$ in some class $\mathcal{H}$, or with low ``complexity'' $c(h)$ such that it has low generalization error $L(h)$.
-An example are models where the output $y$ changes smoothly with the input $x$.
-Another example is ridge regression, that prefers linear models (with small norms of the weights).
+More practically, we assume that the reality $\mathcal{D}$ has a certain property which ensures the learning rule $A$ will have a good generalization error.
+Typically, we assume that there exist models $h(x)$ in some class $\mathcal{H}$, or with low ``complexity'', denoted $c(h)$, such that it has low generalization error $L(h)$.
+An example are models where the output $y$ changes smoothly with the input $x$, where the complexity of the model can be captured by its total variation or an appropriate Sobolev norm.
+Another example is ridge regression, that prefers linear models, in which case the complexity will be measured with the norm of the weights of the predictor.

-A flat inductive bias embodies the assumption that some realities are possible and others are not, $\exists {h^*} \in \mathcal{H}$ with low $L(h^*)$.
+A flat inductive bias embodies the assumption that some realities are possible and others are not : $\exists {h^*} \in \mathcal{H}$ with low $L(h^*)$.
 If we make this assumption, we know what is the best learning rule for supervised learning, which is \textit{empirical risk minimization}: